lsst-sqre/sqr-068/index.rst

 #.
 Archive argocd-efd deployment repo, everything is in Phalanx.
 #.
 Remove EFD related charts from the SQuaRE charts repo.
 #.
 Decomissioning efd-temp-k3s.cp.lsst.org cluster.
 #.
-Migrate USDF deployment from NCSA to SLAC.
+Migrate EFD data from NCSA to SLAC.

 Phase 2 - Replace the SQuaSH deployment
 ---------------------------------------

 #.
-Implement Strimzi Kafka bridge as a replacement for the SQuaSH API in Sasquatch.
+Implement Confluent REST proxy as a replacement for the SQuaSH API in Sasquatch.
 #.
-Configure InfluxDB Sink connector to parse ``lsst.verify`` job messages.
+Implement a Butler data store for Sasquatch.
 #.
 Implement two-way replication in Sasquatch.
-#.
-Deploy Sasquatch on IDF int.
 #.
 Migrate SQuaSH data to Sasquatch at USDF.

 Related goals